Nursing Home Reform Act

 Nursing Home Residents Bill of Rights

-The Nursing Home Reform Act created a Nursing Home Resident Bill of Rights for those living in covered facilities.
-These rights include:
+The Nursing Home Reform Act created a Nursing Home Resident Bill of Rights.
+In covered facilities, these rights include:

 - Freedom from abuse, mistreatment, and neglect